Rafaluck46/color-terminal/readme.md

-A simple lib that do the windows terminal accept ANSI Code
+A lib that do the windows terminal accept ANSI escape Codes

 WIP